Beyond Crash: Hijacking Your Autonomous Vehicle for Fun and Profit: Overview

 \section{Overview}

-We first describe vision-based AVs in Section~\ref{subsec:background}, then use an example to describe the motivation of our attack in Section~\ref{subsec:moti}.
-Next, we present our threat model in Section~\ref{subsec:threat} and lastly the overall system architecture of \sys in Section~\ref{subsec:arch}.
+We first provide a brief background on vision-based AVs in Section~\ref{subsec:background}, followed by the motivation for our attack in Section~\ref{subsec:moti}.
+We then present the threat model in Section~\ref{subsec:threat} and finally describe the overview of \sys architecture in Section~\ref{subsec:arch}.